QuickBooks Blog

 Double-entry bookkeeping: Guide for Small Business Owners

 As a small business owner, knowing which accounting practices you should use can be confusing.
-However, you must remember the fundamental accounting principles for your business’s finances.
-One crucial fundamental principle is double entry bookkeeping.
+However, you must remember the fundamental accounting principles for your business’s finances, one of these crucial fundamental principles is double entry bookkeeping.

 Principles of double entry bookkeeping is an important concept that drives every accounting transaction in a company’s financial reporting.
 Business owners must understand this concept to manage their accounting process and analyse its financial results.
 Use this guide to learn about the double entry bookkeeping system and how to post accounting transactions correctly within the general ledger.